|

 find something confusing and illogical.

 "I can't make heads or tails of your e-mail.
-Were you having problems
+Were you having

 with your computer?"